eevee/eev.ee/content/2017-08-13-nazis-are-bad.markdown

 >
 > I think you've tweeted about this stuff in the past so I suspect you have thoughts on this, but if not, again, feel free to just blog about ... anything :)

 Oh, I think I have some stuff to say about community management, in light of recent events.
-None of it hasn't already been said elsewhere, but I have to get this out.
+None of it hasn't already been said elsewhere, and I wouldn't say it's really about "online" or has a strong "point", but I have to get this out.

 Hopefully the content warning is implicit in the title.